 I’ve done my fair share of keeping up with the Joneses and I don’t even like them.

 Us women in particular like to strive for the “we’ve got it all together” look, and then once we get there—like we actually do “appear” to have it together, we worry that people are judging us FOR having it together.
 Pshhht.
 Stop it!
 What a worthless waste of our energy.

-Slow it down, take the easier road.
+Slow it down, take the simpler road.
 We don’t have to do it all, and we don’t have to be it all.
-Who we are right now is enough.
-Can I get an Amen?
+Who we are and what we have to offer right now is enough.
+Let it be so.